santhosh-000/gk-pet-shop-/README.md

 # gk-pet-shop-
 GK Pet Shop is a full-stack web application built with Node.js, Express, MongoDB, and a frontend using HTML/CSS/JS.
-It allows users to view,pet,pet accessories,pet fods,giving feedbacks and admin can handle customers feedbacks efficiently.

 It provides users with a smooth experience to explore pets, pet accessories, and share feedback — while allowing admins to manage feedbacks efficiently.

 🔗 Live Site: https://gkpetsshopandaquarium.netlify.app/